-- Follow direction from emergency authorities (police, fire, EMS) - Inform everyone in the building of the hold and secure through the paging system or verbally and provide instructions: - "URGENT CODE RED: Hold and secure in progress" - "Lower blinds and continue regular indoor daily routine"

-- "No one in the building will be allowed out of the building" - "Remain calm and wait for further instructions" - Inform everyone outside of the building (ex. on playgrounds) of the hold and secure via iPad or by going outdoors to speak with individuals directly and provide instructions: - "URGENT CODE RED: Hold and secure in progress" - \circ "All individuals outdoors are to return indoors and continue regular indoor daily routine" - "No one in the building will be allowed out of the building" - "Remain calm and wait for further instructions" - Ensure external doors are securely closed and lock them - Disable key fob system - Inform staff of the hold and secure via center WhatsApp group by sending this message: "URGENT CODE RED: hold and secure in progress.
+- Follow direction from emergency authorities (police, fire, EMS) - Inform everyone in the building of the hold and secure through the paging system or verbally and provide instructions: - "ATTENTION ATTENTION ATTENTION: Hold and secure in progress.
+I repeat, hold and secure in effect." - "Lower blinds and continue regular indoor daily routine" - "No one in the building will be allowed out of the building" - "Remain calm and wait for further instructions" - Inform everyone outside of the building (ex. on playgrounds) of the hold and secure via iPad or by going outdoors to speak with individuals directly and provide instructions: - o "ATTENTION ATTENTION ATTENTION: Hold and secure is in progress.
+I repeat, hold and secure in effect." - o "All individuals outdoors are to return indoors and continue regular indoor daily routine" - "No one in the building will be allowed out of the building" - "Remain calm and wait for further instructions" - Ensure external doors are securely closed and lock them - Disable key fob system - Inform staff of the hold and secure via center WhatsApp group by sending this message: "ATTENTION ATTENTION ATTENTION: Hold and secure is in effect.
 If you are off premises, it is not safe to return to the center at this time.
 Wait for further instruction." - Inform District Manager of the hold and secure, District Manager will inform head office - Remain calm and follow further directions from upper management and emergency authorities